Joint large deviation result for empirical measures of the coloured random geometric graphs: Statement of the results

 \begin{cor} Suppose $D$ is the degree distribution of the random graph $\skrig(n,r_n),$ where the connectivity radius $r_n\in (0,1]$ satisfies $n r_n^d \to c \in (0,\infty)$.
 Then ,as $n\to\infty$, $D$ satisfies an LDP in the space $\skrip(\N \cup \{0\})$ with good rate function

-where $q_{x}$ is a Poisson distribution with parameter~$x$ and $\langle \delta\rangle:= \sum_{m=0}^{\infty}m\delta(m)$. \end{cor}
+where $q_{k}$ is a poisson distribution with parameter~$k,$ and $\langle \delta\rangle:= \sum_{m=0}^{\infty}m\delta(m)$. \end{cor}

+This rate function $\lambda_2$ compares very well with the rate function of (Doku-Amponsah \& Moerters, Corollary~2.2, 2010) with the extra term $\lambda_1$ accounting for the the geometric effect on the CGRG model.

-Next we give a similar result as in O'Connell~\cite{OC98}, the LDP for the proportion of isolated vertices of the RGG.
+Next we give a similar result as in (O'Connell, 1998), the LDP for the proportion of isolated vertices of the RGG.

 \begin{cor} Suppose $D$ is the degree distribution of the random graph $\skrig(n,r_n),$ where the connectivity radius $r_n\in (0,1]$ satisfies $n r_n^d \to c \in (0,\infty)$.
-Then, as $n\to\infty$, the proportion of isolated vertices, $D(0)$ satisfies an LDP in $[0,1]$ with good rate function where $a=a(y)$ is the unique positive solution of $1-e^{-a}=\frac {\rho(d)c}{a}\, (1-y)$. \end{cor}
+Then, as $n\to\infty$, the proportion of isolated vertices, $D(0)$ satisfies an LDP in $[0,1]$ with good rate function where $a=a(y)$ is the unique positive solution of $1-e^{-a}=\frac {\Delta(d)c}{a}\, (1-y)$. \end{cor}

-From Lemma~\ref{RRiv} we deduce that on a typical random geometric graphs the number of isolated vertices will grow like $n e^{-\rho(d)c}.$ Thus, as $n\to\infty,$ the number of isolated vertices in the R.G graphs converges to $n e^{-\rho(d)c}$ in probability.
-In our last theorem in this subsection we give the LDP for the proportion of edges to the number of vertices of the R.G.
+From Corollary~\ref{RRiv} we deduce that on a typical random geometric graphs the number of isolated vertices will grow like $n e^{-\Delta(d)c}.$ Thus, as $n\to\infty,$ the number of isolated vertices in the geometric random graphs converges to $n e^{-\Delta(d)c}$ in probability.
+Again, the rate function $\xi_2$ above compares very well with the result of (O'Connell, 1998) with the extra term $\xi_1$ accounting for the influence of the geometric plane $[0, 1]^d$ on the model.